PowerDNS/pdns/pdns/docs/markdown/authoritative/settings.md

 Perform AAAA additional processing.

 ## `edns-subnet-option-number`
+Removed in 3.4.
 If edns-subnet-processing is enabled, this option allows the user to override the option number.

 ## `edns-subnet-processing`
 Enables EDNS subnet processing, for backends that support it.